 Hasbro has engaged regularly with our shareholders on governance and compensation matters for several years.
 We do this as part of our commitment to be responsive to shareholders and to ensure that our actions are informed by the viewpoints of you, our investors.
 The views expressed by our shareholders on our executive compensation programs are carefully considered by the Compensation Committee and the full Board of Directors as they design our compensation programs.
-Feedback from our investors was incorporated into the changes we made to our executive compensation program in 2014.
-At our 2015, 2016 and 2017 Annual Meetings approximately 96.7%, 97.4% and 98.1% respectively of the shares voting approved the compensation of our Named Executive Officers.
+Feedback from our investors is taken into account by our Committee in structuring our executive compensation program.
+At our 2016, 2017 and 2018 Annual Meetings approximately 97.4%, 98.1% and 96.8% respectively of the shares voting approved the compensation of our Named Executive Officers.